secure-compilation/secure-compilation.github.io/index.markdown

 poorly payed, especially so compared to the cost of living in Paris.
 The precise amounts vary based on experience and slowly increase with time, but you can expect to have €2000-2200 as your starting net salary.
+This can be topped up by bonuses (quite substantial if obtaining an ERC grant for instance), consulting for industry, etc.

 ## Flexible Starting Dates, but Long Hiring Process {#general}